 - It is very smooth and graceful, not jerky like a roller coaster.

 - The open cockpit keeps people from getting sick 99% of the time and most of the passengers who take an aerobatic flight say it was better than they expected.

 - One of the greatest thrills in life!

 Can I bring a camera or a video recorder on the flight?

 Yes, as long as you can keep control of the device so it does not blow out!
-I once had a passenger lose their camera overboard during an aerobatic flight and it was found in a field some months later by a farmer and I returned it to the customer but this is rare.
+We once had a passenger lose their camera overboard during an aerobatic flight and it was found in a field some months later by a farmer and we returned it to the customer but this is rare.
 She was able to recover the photos from the disc but the camera did not survive the impact.
 So it is best to use a wrist strap if you are planning to take photos or video while on your flight.

 Is there a weight or a size limit for passengers?

 Yes.
-The precise weight depends on the air temperature and density for the day of the flight but generally I can take anyone that is 300 pounds or less.
+The precise weight depends on the air temperature and density for the day of the flight but generally we can take anyone that is 300 pounds or less.
 The seat is adjustable in height and the cockpit is fairly roomy compared to most training aircraft of the day.